scottdaniel/16S_QIIME2/README.md

 cd 16S_QIIME2
 conda create --name qiime2-2023.2 --file environment.yml
 ```
+If this doesn't work or you're not on a linux platform, you can manually install following these instructions: (https://docs.qiime2.org/2023.9/install/native/)

 To run the pipeline, activate the envrionment (currently based on **QIIME2 2023.2**) by entering
 `conda activate qiime2-2023.2`